solo-io/gloo/docs/content/guides/traffic_management/destination_types/kubernetes_services/_index.md

 ## Option 1: Route to a Kubernetes service directly

-You can configure your VirtualService to route to a Kubernetes service instead of a Gloo Upstream.
+You can configure your VirtualService to route to a Kubernetes service (`routeAction.single.kube`) directly instead of using Upstream resources.

 {{% notice note %}}
 Consider the following information before choosing a Kubernetes service as your routing destination:
 - For Gloo Edge to route traffic to a Kubernetes service directly, Gloo Edge requires scanning of all services in the cluster to create in-memory Upstream resources to represent them.
+Creating in-memory Upstream resources is automatically done for you if you set `disableKubernetesDestinations: false` in your Settings resource.
-Gloo uses these resources to validate that the upstream destination is valid and returns an error if the specified Kubernetes service cannot be found.
+- Gloo Edge uses these resources to validate that the destination is valid and returns an error if the specified Kubernetes service cannot be found.
 Note that the in-memory Upstream resources are included in the API snapshot.
-If you have a large number of services in your cluster, the API snapshot increases which can have a negative impact on the Gloo Edge translation time.
+If you have a large number of services in your cluster, the API snapshot increases as each Kubernetes destination is added as an Envoy cluster to each proxy in the cluster.
+Because of that, the API snapshot and proxy size increase, which can have a negative impact on the Gloo Edge translation and reconciliation time.
+In production deployments, it is therefore recommended to remove in-memory Upstream resources by setting `disableKubernetesDestinations: true`.
+For more information, see [Disable Kubernetes destinations]({{< versioned_link_path fromRoot="/operations/production_deployment/#disable-kubernetes-destinations" >}}).
-- When using Kubernetes services as a routing destination, Gloo Edge relies on `kube-proxy` to perform load balancing which can have further performance impacts.
-Routing to Gloo Upstreams bypasses `kube-proxy` as the request is routed to the pod directly.
-- Some Gloo Edge functionality, such as policies, might not be available when using Kubernetes services as a routing destination.
+- Some Gloo Edge functionality, such as outlier detection policies or customizing load balancing modes, might not be available when using Kubernetes services as a routing destination.
 {{% /notice %}}

 To use Kubernetes services as a routing destination:

 1. Get the default Gloo Edge settings and verify that `spec.gloo.disableKubernetesDestinations` is set to `false`.
 This setting is required to allow Gloo Edge to scan all Kubernetes services in the cluster and to create in-memory Upstream resources to represent them.
-If it is set to `true`, follow the [upgrade guide]({{% versioned_link_path fromRoot="/operations/upgrading/" %}}) and set `settings.disableKubernetesDestinations: false` in your Helm chart.
+If it is set to `true`, you cannot route to a Kubernetes service directly as the in-memory Upstream resources do not exist in your cluster.
+Follow the [upgrade guide]({{% versioned_link_path fromRoot="/operations/upgrading/" %}}) and set `settings.disableKubernetesDestinations: false` in your Helm chart to let Gloo Edge create the resources for you.
    ```sh
    kubectl get settings default -n gloo-system -o yaml
    ```